dsc-courses/practice.dsc80.com/problems/sp23-final/sp23-final-q02.md

 # BEGIN SOLN
 **Answer:** High recall

 High recall is relatively more important for medical tests generally.
-A high recall ensures that you are capturing the people who have the conditions.
-If your system fails to detect the conditions, the condition goes undiagnosed and unaddressed.
+High recall minimizes FN, while high precision minimizes FP.
+A high recall ensures that you are capturing the people who have the condition, and it is usually worse in these settings to think someone does not have a condition when they actually do, than the other way around.
+If your system fails to detect the condition, the condition goes undiagnosed and unaddressed, so it is more important to minimize FN.

 # END SOLN